COScholl/COScholl.github.io/collections/_grimoire/regex-with-javascript.md

 ```
 #### Intro to Regular Expressions
 ```
 "Some people, when confronted with a problem, think ‘I know, I’ll use regular expressions.’
-Now they have two problems.""
+Now they have two problems." -Jamie Zawinski

-- Jamie Zawinski
 ```

-This quote appropriately found at the start of chapter 9 of <ul>Eloquent JavaScript</ul> by Marijn Haverbeke.
+This quote appropriately found at the start of chapter 9 of <u>Eloquent JavaScript</u> by Marijn Haverbeke.
 ##### Lazy matching
 Regex is _greedy_ by default.
 It finds the longest possible part of a string that fits the regex pattern and returns that.
 Finds the smallest possible part of the string that satisfies the regex pattern.
 Uses the `*?` character.